ErpNetDocs/info/features/general/file-manager.md

 - control who sees and works with what
 - view and edit documents directly through the web interface

-All of this happens within ERP.net — without additional applications, without external repositories, and without having to “assemble” multiple tools.
+All of this happens within @@name — without additional applications, without external repositories, and without having to “assemble” multiple tools.

 The result is a sense of completeness.